mukundc20-dev/workflow-eco-path/README.md

 # ClimateFlow - Workflow Optimization Platform

-A React frontend with Python backend integration for analyzing and optimizing business workflows for climate impact.
+A React frontend with Python backend integration for analyzing and optimizing AI workflows for climate impact.

+Takes one step in your workflow and optimizes for lower LLMs by iteratively decreasing model energy use and drastically decreasing overall energy use.

 ## Project info